arXiv/arxiv-docs/site/pages/help/authority.md

 =================

-Since 2005 arXiv has maintained *authority records* that link a person's arXiv account with the papers that he or she has written.
+Since 2005 arXiv has maintained *authority records* that link a person's arXiv account with the papers that they have written.
 We currently use authority records to support the [endorsement system](endorsement.md), [ORCID iDs](orcid.md), and our public [arXiv author identifiers](author_identifiers.md).